-There are many aspects of life that I approached in my book, Ladies Like Us.
-Born out of a want to help to boost self-esteem and discuss the ways in which we ladies can look differently at the world and positively impact it, but there is one thing I plainly realise now that I didn't discuss in great detail, and that is the subject of money.
+There are many aspects of life that I approached in my first book, Ladies Like Us.
+Born out of a want to help to boost self-esteem and discuss the ways in which we ladies can look differently at the world and positively impact it, but there is one thing I plainly realise now that I didn’t discuss in great detail, and that is the subject of money.
 Or moreover, the subject of relationship with and attitude toward money.

 You see, I have a track record of being rather naff with money.

 Money is something I have always subconsciously feared.
 Having never had a good relationship with it, or good example of how to manage it, I got myself into debt from an early age.
 A high interest credit card landed on my doormat at 18 years old and from then on I borrowed what I didn’t have.
 I worked to get money, as much as I could, and never thought for a moment that “work” could be something enjoyable.
 Work was simply a way to get more.
 More of what?

 I only ever looked at what employers could pay me so that I could fund a fast-living lifestyle.
 Most of my money was spent Friday through to Sunday on things that do not exist in my life today.

 A decade later and I have nothing to show for 120 payslips and the 240,000k or so that I earned in that period of time. £240,000!
 Not much to some, an incredible amount to many, and for me, at this period in time, I’d be happy to have just 1% of that sitting around in my current account today.

 If I’d had saved just 10% of my earnings I’d be sitting on a handsome sum of £24,000.
 A figure not to be sniffed at by a stay-at-home-mum and author.